landlab/landlab/docs/source/development/install/install.rst

     you will need to add them to the environment.
 Use the standard `conda install name_of_package` or
     `conda install name_of_package -c name_of_channel`
-    terminal calls to acomplish this.
+    terminal calls to accomplish this.

 Uninstall
 ---------